 Mutsun was first documented by the Spanish Franciscan missionary and linguist, Felipe Arroyo de la Cuesta (1780-1840).
 He collected a vocabulary in 1815, which was published in Spain in 1846.
 It was the first work on a Native American language to be published.

 The language was further documented by various people during the 20th century, includingy C. Hart Merriam, J. Alden Mason, and John Peabody Harrington (1884–1961), an American linguist and ethnologist.
 A grammar of Mutsun was written by Marc Okrand in 1977, based largely on Harrington's work.

-The Amah Mutsun band are currently running a language revitalization program, which include lessons and classes the University of California Davis and the University of California Santa Cruz, and online lessons.
+The Amah Mutsun band are running a language revitalization program, which involves lessons and classes the University of California Davis and the University of California Santa Cruz, and also online lessons.